briansukhnandan/Data-Encryption-Standard-DES-Algorithm/README.md

 # What I learned #

--How to perform bit shifting and substitutions on a large scale.
+-How to perform bit shifting and substitutions using std::bitset.
 -The concept of XOR logic.
 -The application of large data structures to cryptosystems.